andrecrjr/bananominer-watch/readme.md

 BananoMiner Watch is a **Chrome Browser Extension** that shows you all stats about your contributions to the [www.banano.cc team](https://stats.foldingathome.org/team/234980) at [Folding@home](https://foldingathome.org/) including the amount of $BAN you have already earned using your config from [https://bananominer.com/](https://bananominer.com/).
 If you want to learn more about how the Banano community is providing a valuable contribution to medical research you can check out [this article](https://www.publish0x.com/banano/heres-how-you-can-help-fight-coronavirus-and-youll-even-get-xmvdpq?a=QJ0dNjvdLO)

 # How to install?

 ![](./assets/BananoMiner-Watch_store_1.3.4.png)

-Version V1.3.3 мајмун has been published in the [Google Chrome  Webstore](https://chrome.google.com/webstore/detail/pdnkikfbjfhikkpopfoaihhfbhaplpfc?authuser=0&hl=en), is available for download in all regions, and in 20 different languages covering 21 locales (locale identifiers in brackets):
+Version V1.3.4 HOTFIX has been published in the [Google Chrome  Webstore](https://chrome.google.com/webstore/detail/pdnkikfbjfhikkpopfoaihhfbhaplpfc?authuser=0&hl=en), is available for download in all regions, and in 20 different languages covering 21 locales (locale identifiers in brackets):
   -  Arabic (ar)
   -  Danish (da)
   -  German (de)
   -  Greek (el)
   -  English - default (en)
   -  Spanish (es)
-  -  **NEW - Serbian (sr) - NEW**
+  -  Serbian (sr)
   -  Latin Amrican Spanish (es_419)
   -  Persian (fa)
   -  French (fr)